What we do

 Community consultation to inform law reform

-SWAN is conducting a broad community consultation to elicit im/migrant sex workers’ perspectives about law reform, in particular, immigration law reform.
+SWAN conducted a broad community consultation to elicit im/migrant sex workers’ perspectives about law reform, in particular, immigration law reform.

-Given the inaccessibility of legal processes for the majority of women we serve, the community consultation gives women an opportunity to engage with the law, justice, and the law reform process.
+Following dozens of interviews and a focus group, we identified a need for legal education among the community we support and we’re currently working to fill the gap.
+Given the inaccessibility of legal processes for the majority of the women we serve, the Racial Justice Project gives women an opportunity to engage with immigration law, the criminal justice system and the law reform process.

 Campaigns